 The Team ensure that diverse broadleaved woodland is establishing on ancient woodland sites by maintaining planted trees, protecting naturally regenerating broadleaves and removing self-seeded conifers and any invasive non-native species.
 This will ensure that existing wildlife value is not lost and that the future of this high priority habitat is secured.
 They carry out essential maintenance work in recently planted woodlands which will include weeding, resetting of any tree guards still required as well as supplementary tree and scrub planting to increase the diversity of species, structure and pollen sources.
 This includes the maintenance of sites where school children throughout the National Park planted locally propagated Juniper to secure the recovery of this locally rare species.

-Anya’s wood was created in 1998 as a memorial to Anya McCracken, Head of Conservation at the National Park who died on 1 March 1998 following a horse riding accident near Rievaulx Bridge.
+Anya and Alan’s wood was created in 1998 as a memorial to Anya McCracken, Head of Conservation at the National Park who died on 1 March 1998 following a horse riding accident near Rievaulx Bridge.
 Subsequently a Trust was set up with the intention of creating a fitting memorial and of contributing to conservation in the North York Moors.
 A woodland memorial was planned and the Hawnby Estate generously agreed to a long lease on a peppercorn rent to the National Park Authority.
 The Anya McCracken Trust provided trees and materials and the National Park Authority arranged a volunteer task to plant the woodland.
 The Authority provides management, staff and volunteer time to manage the woodland.
 A carved memorial stone depicting the landscape of the area was placed in the approximate centre of the wood.

 Art Award 2022

 This award is an opportunity for artists to encapsulate and present their vision of aspects of the North York Moors which may be influenced by personal feelings and experiences that are generated by interacting with this most beautiful area.